 A common misunderstanding after the death of a loved one occurs when one family member is ready to put away, sell, or get rid of the deceased person's belongings and another is not.
 The family member who is not ready may feel that the other person is pushy, callous, uncaring, greedy, or ready to move on much too quickly.
 However, there are a number of other explanations for their behavior, including (but not limited to):

-- Different grieving styles: Although people typically think of emotions when they think about grief, some people grieve in a much more hands on way.
-Researchers call these types of people, instrumental grievers.
-Instrumental grievers might feel better when they are taking action or doing something in their grief and one thing they can do is take care of their loved one's personal belongings.
+- People have different grieving styles.
+Although people typically think of emotions when they think about grief, some people grieve in a much more hands-on way.
+Researchers call these types of people instrumental grievers.
+Instrumental grievers might feel better when they are taking action or doing something in their grief, and one thing they can do is take care of their loved one's personal belongings.

-- Avoidance: Some people have a difficult time being around their deceased loved one's belongings.
-These objects can bring up a lot of difficult emotion and, for many, become painful grief triggers.
+- People may be engaging in avoidance.
+Some people have a difficult time being around their deceased loved one's belongings.
+These objects can bring up a lot of difficult emotions and, for many, become painful grief triggers.
 In an effort to avoid these triggers, certain family members may want to put away their loved one's belongings right away.
 To those who see these objects differently, putting them away quickly may be perceived as uncaring when in actuality it comes from intense caring.

-It’s funny, some of the objects that become special and significant after a loved one's death.
+Some objects become special and significant after a loved one's death.
 If your family member is making a grab for specific items that belonged to your loved one, it may be because those items (sometimes inexplicably) have come to mean a lot to the person.

 Many people go to great lengths to make their estate plans known to their family.
 By doing so, they hopefully ensure their last words to family and friends are not those that are contained in a will.
-When these conversations happen, people have the opportunity to explain and clarify their intent and those impacted are able to ask questions.
-In many instances, this can eliminate lingering hurt feelings, unanswered questions, and sometimes worse, after the person dies.
+When these conversations happen, people have the opportunity to explain and clarify their intent, and those impacted are able to ask questions.
+In many instances, this can eliminate lingering hurt feelings and unanswered questions.
 This is why so many professionals and organizations are out there advocating for people to make their wishes known!

 Family members typically want to do right by their deceased loved one and honor their wishes to the best of their ability.
 The problem is, as we've just established, people don't always walk around making their end of life wishes known to their family and friends.
 Even if they have discussed some things, it's sometimes impossible the cover everything down to what you want to be done with your necktie collection.
-Ultimately, some decisions will need to be made, and in the absence of clarity, there are times when people are left speculating and, unfortunately, disagreeing about what the person would have wanted for their affairs and personal effects.
+Ultimately, some decisions will need to be made, and in the absence of clarity, there are times when people are left speculating.
+Unfortunately, this often leads to disagreeing about what the person would have wanted for their affairs and personal effects.